n8henrie/ofpy/README.md

 `ofpy This is my second task.`

-Input task in your favorite editor (set in config, defaults to vim).
+Compose the task in your favorite CLI editor (set in config, defaults to vim).

 `ofpy`